cyclejs-community/component-combinators/lessons learnt.md

 # formatting object
 Be sure to have maxDepth set (I set 3), otherwise object like DOM or observable take an eternity to display.

+# build issues
+- remove node_module, force clean the npm cache (npm clean cache --force, or sth like that)
+- update version (that worked for rollup uglyfy plugin)
+- pray